yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

   :goal { eq contcont(< sND, (cap(dependsOn,idCP,closed,idND) sCP), sRQ, sRL, mp >) = true . }
   ```

-### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
+### Step 2-2: Split the current case for a rule into cases where the condition of the rule does or does not hold.
- - Since the capability has a dangling `node` link, the current case should be split into following two cases:
+ - The current case should be split into following four cases:
-  - Case 1: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
+  - Case 1*: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
   - Case 2: There is such a node.

-### Step 2-2: Split the current case for a rule into cases where the condition of the rule does or does not hold.
- - The current case should be split into following two cases:
-  - Case 2-1: The node corresponding to the capability is initial => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
+   - Case 2-1*: The node corresponding to the capability is initial => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
-  - Case 2-2: The node corresponding to the capability is created => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.
+   - Case 2-2*: The node corresponding to the capability is created => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.
-  - Case 2-3: The node corresponding to the capability is started => the goal holds because `cont(SS)` reduces to true because R06 is available to the next state.
+   - Case 2-3*: The node corresponding to the capability is started => the goal holds because `cont(SS)` reduces to true because R06 is available to the next state.

 ## Proof of Condition (2) for R06 (Proof-contcont-R06.cafe)
 ### Step 2-1: Begin with the cases each of which matches to LHS of each rule.